Is It Possible to Monitor OSI Model Layer 8?

 You no doubt know the OSI model, and you probably work with it every day.
 If you're a sysadmin and don't know what I'm talking about, then... no, everyone knows what I am talking about! 😊

 The original OSI model consists of seven abstraction layers, starting with the physical layer right up to the application layer.
+Where was the presentation layer again?
+And which networking committee defined the layer?

 If you want to refresh your knowledge before you read on, let's have a look at the definition and the overview of the layers.